trevorprater/claude-agent-sdk-structured-outputs-demo/README.md

 ## SDK Implementation

-This demo validates the implementation in the `feat/structured-outputs` branch of the Python SDK.
+This demo repository validates the structured outputs implementation developed in the `feat/structured-outputs` branch.
+The implementation will be submitted as a pull request to the official Claude Agent SDK Python repository.

 **Key features:**
 - Type-safe Pydantic integration